Edilbert/BSA/README.md

-ASM
+BSA
 ===

-A 6502 cross-assembler for MAC OSX, Linux and Windows
+The Black Smurf Assembler for the 6502 CPU

-asm.c  : source code for the assembler
+A cross-assembler for hosts running MAC OSX, Linux or Windows